Last Updated on 30 January 2026 by Cycloscope

 Co-motion (Oregon)

 Tandem bicycle design leader Co–Motion Cycles makes touring, travel, folding, racing, custom, and beautifully crafted tandems and single bikes.
-Co-Motion Cycles built its reputation on constructing cleanly designed and elegantly executed bicycles since 1988: Bicycles that serve a real purpose for cyclists who expect real performance without unnecessary hype.
+Co-Motion Cycles has built its reputation on crafting cleanly designed, elegantly executed bicycles since 1988: bicycles that serve a real purpose for cyclists who expect real performance without unnecessary hype.

 From tandems to touring bikes, their approach to building bicycles draws from traditional elements, openly discarding anything that doesn’t serve the purpose of making a better bicycle.
 The emphasis here is on design, from the very tubing to the way every one of our bicycles interacts with the human body.